 How do elephants communicate?

-As elephants live in herds they need several possibilities of communicating with each other.
+Since elephants are not “loners”, but live in a herds, they need several possibilities of communicating with each other.
 The trunk, the ears, the tail, body language and naturally also the voice are some of these means of communication.

 What does the position of the trunk mean?